lucidrains/mogrifier/README.md

 m = Mogrifier(
     dim = 512,
-    iters = 5,   # number of iterations, defaults to 5 as paper recommended for LSTM k = 16       # factorize weight matrices into (dim x k) and (k x dim), if specified )
+    iters = 5,   		# number of iterations, defaults to 5 as paper recommended for LSTM factorize_k = 16    # factorize weight matrices into (dim x k) and (k x dim), if specified )

 x = torch.randn(1, 16, 512)